galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 Preprocessing and data quality assurance is an important step in Infinium Methylation Assay analysis.

 `RGChannelSet` represents two color data with a green and a red channel and can be converted into methylated and unmethylated signals assigned to `MethylSet` or into Beta values build in `RatioSet`.
-User can convert from `RGChannelSet` into `MethylSet` using the **minfi mset** {% icon tool %} or compute Beta values using **minfi set** {% icon tool %}.
-The **minfi qc** {% icon tool %} tool extracts and plots the quality control data frame with two columns mMed and uMed which are the medians of `MethylSet` signals (Meth and Unmeth).Comparing them against one another allows user to detect and remove low-quality samples.
+User can convert from `RGChannelSet` into `MethylSet` using the **Minfi Mset** {% icon tool %} or compute Beta values using **Minfi Rset** {% icon tool %}.
+The **Minfi QC** {% icon tool %} tool extracts and plots the quality control data frame with two columns mMed and uMed which are the medians of `MethylSet` signals (Meth and Unmeth).Comparing them against one another allows user to detect and remove low-quality samples.

 > ### {% icon hands_on %} Hands-on: Preprocessing
-> 1. Run **minfi mset** {% icon tool %} on the output from minfi_read450K to create `MethylSet` object
+> 1. Run **Minfi Mset** {% icon tool %} on the output from **Minfi Read 450k** {% icon tool %} `RGChannelSet` to create `MethylSet` object
-> 2. Run **minfi qc** {% icon tool %}  on the 'MethylSet' object created in the previous step to estimate sample-specific quality control.
+> 2. Run **Minfi QC** {% icon tool %}  on the `MethylSet` object created in the previous step to estimate sample-specific quality control.
 Once it is done click on the {% icon galaxy-eye %} (eye) icon next to the QC filename in your history to view QC image.
-> 3. Once you have inspected the quality control run **minfi rset** {% icon tool %} on the  'MethylSet'output from minfi_read450K  to convert methylation data from the `MethylSet` to ratio of the methylated probe intensity and the overall intensity (sum of methylated and unmethylated probe intensities)
+> 3. Once you have inspected the quality control run **Minfi Rset** {% icon tool %} on the  'MethylSet'output from **Minfi Read 450k** {% icon tool %} to convert methylation data from the `MethylSet` to ratio of the methylated probe intensity and the overall intensity (sum of methylated and unmethylated probe intensities)
-> 4. Run **minfi maptogenome** {% icon tool %} on the output from the previous step to map ratio data to the genomic positions
+> 4. Run **Minfi Map to Genome** {% icon tool %} on the output from the previous step `RatioSet` to map ratio data to the genomic positions
 >
 > > ### {% icon comment %} Preprocess and Normalize data
-> > If your files require normalisation, you might prefer to use other of preprocessing tools provided in EWAS suite i.e. **minfi ppfun** {% icon tool %} or **minfi ppquantile**  {% icon tool %} look for recommendation at (ref).
+> > If your files require normalisation, you might prefer to use other of preprocessing tools provided in EWAS suite i.e. **Minfi Preprocess Funnorm** {% icon tool %} or **Minfi Preprocess Quantile**  {% icon tool %} look for recommendation at (ref).
 > >
 > {: .comment}
 >